RyaaBot/RyaaBot/README.md

 </div>

 This script is created by [RyaaBot](https://github.com/RyaaBot) using Node.js and the [WhiskeySocket/Baileys](https://github.com/WhiskeySockets/Baileys) library.
 The script is currently in the development phase (BETA), so there may still be some errors that can be ignored.
-If errors persist even after debugging, please contact the owner for assistance. ~ By Naze
+If errors persist even after debugging, please contact the owner for assistance. ~ By Ryaa

 ## Contributor